 My MTB commute journey began a couple of years ago.
-One of my first lessons was how important fenders are – riding around town all the time without protection from the water and the mud thrown by the tires could turn one’s bicycling adventure into a very unpleasant and “contaminated” experience.
+One of my first lessons was how important fenders are – riding around town without protection from the water and the mud thrown by the tires could turn one’s bicycling adventure into a very unpleasant and “contaminated” experience.

-I had to get fenders and began buying them by the bulk.
+I had to get fenders and began buying them in bulk.

 My first set consisted of MTB fenders inspired by dirt bikes.
 The front attaches with a butterfly mechanism to the tube of the fork whereas the rear clamps onto the seat tube.

-I wanted to like them, and I’m sure that they have some value if you’re doing pure mountain biking thanks to the great tire clearance, but those fenders surely sucked for town commuting.
+I wanted to like them, and I’m sure that they have some value if you’re doing pure mountain biking thanks to the great tire clearance, but ultimately, those fenders simply sucked for town commuting.

-After a few more unsuccessful attempts, I decided to go for the real deal and invested into a set of wide full fenders that could accommodate hybrid and MTB tires.
+After a few more unsuccessful attempts, I decided to go for the real deal and invested in a set of wide full fenders that could accommodate hybrid and MTB tires.

 But as you know, most MTB forks are not designed for full fenders.
 The entry-level Suntour forks have threading in the middle of the arch but most other models do not.